-- 45. The final step of the RFP process was an interview (the "Interview").
-At the Interview, a committee of individuals asked providers a series of nine scripted questions that corresponded to nine scoring categories.
-(Pet.
+- 62. The final step of the RFP process was an interview (the "Interview").
+At the interview stage a panel of reviewers asked providers a series of nine scripted questions corresponding to nine scoring categories.
+(C.C.
+Pet.
 Ex.
 12).
-The individuals made up the provider interview panel varied from provider to provider.
+The individuals that made up the provider interview panel varied from provider to provider.
 (Johnson, Vol. 1, p.
-41; Vol. 2, pp. 314-15). - 46.
+41; Vol. 2, pp. 314-15). - 63.
+Despite the fact that Alliance was aware that its reviewers had applied different standards during the Desk Review process Alliance undertook no efforts to discuss these discrepancies and did not provide the reviewers with any additional guidance, training or feedback before these reviewers conducted the provider interviews.
+(Johnson, Vol. 1, pp. 224-25; C.C.
+Estes, Vol. 1, pp. 101-2). - 64.
+As with the Desk Review Scores, at the interview a provider's score was not based on objective and identifiable criteria but instead was almost entirely dependent on the subjective experience and expectation of each individual reviewer.
+Merely averaging the divergent scores at any stage of the review does not address the fundamental problem of the subjective scoring.
+This process does not insure that all providers were being scored in a consistent and fair manner. - 65.
+A concern is that a provider's score could be affected by its oratorical skills and ability to communicate.
+The more skilled communicator could receive a higher score that may not be truly reflective of his agency as compared to others, and the converse is true as well. - 66.
 Scores at the Desk Review stage, whether good or bad, had no impact on the interview stage.
-Scores from the desk review were used only as a cut-off point to get to the next stage in the RFP process. - 47.
-Both Ms. Estes and Ms. Rieber, participated in the Carolina Community Interview.
-(Res.
-Ex.
-13).
-Despite the fact that Alliance had noted the discrepancy in Ms. Rieber's and Ms. Estes's Desk Review scores, Alliance undertook no efforts to discuss these discrepancies prior to the Interview and did not provide Ms. Rieber or Ms. Estes with additional guidance, training or feedback regarding how the responses should be scored during the interview stage.
-(Johnson, Vol. 1, pp. 224-25; Estes, Vol. 1, pp. 101-2). - 48.
-A concern is that a provider's score could be affected by its oratorical skills and ability to communicate.
-The more skilled communicator could receive a higher score that may not be truly reflective of his agency as compared to others, and the converse is true as well. - 49.
+Scores from the desk review were used only as a cut-off point to get to the next stage in the RFP process. - 67.
 At the interview stage, if a provider received a score 55% to 64% it received a sixmonth contract extension and a list of areas of improvement it should work on during that time period.
 (Johnson, Vol. 1, pp. 52-53).
 Providers that received a 65% or higher in the Interview received a one-year contract extension.
 (Id., p.
-56). - 50.
+56). - 68.
 If a provider made it to the interview portion of the RFP process, the determination of whether that provider would be retained or terminated was made solely on the score assigned by the provider's interview panel.
-(Estes, Vol. 1, pp. 137-138; Johnson, Vol. 2, p.
-314). - 51.
+(C.C.
+Estes, Vol. 1, pp. 137-38; Johnson, Vol. 2, p.
+314). - 69.
 Alliance did no further review of the scores assigned by the different interview panels to determine if the interview scores were consistent.
 (Johnson, Vol. 2, pp. 330-31).
-It is problematic that no attempt was made to review or standardize these interview scores.
-Alliance had knowledge that its reviewers had different understandings regarding what was required by the RFP and yet did nothing to correct this problem.
+It is problematic that no attempt was made to review or standardize the interview scores because the evidence shows that Alliance learned during the Desk Review process that its reviewers had different understandings regarding what was required by the RFP and that the scores were largely determined by the skills and experience of the reviewers and not by the application of objective criteria.